MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-7-eos-faq/windows-7-extended-security-updates-faq.md

 The ESU for Windows 7 Embedded also includes Windows Server 2008 R2 for Embedded Systems and Microsoft SQL Server 2008 R2 for Embedded Systems.
 You should direct all embedded ESU requests to the original equipment manufacturer (OEM) of the device.

-### Where can I find more information about the embedded ESU program?
+### Where can I find more information about the embedded ESU program

 Contact your OEM for all Windows 7 Embedded ESU questions.

-### Why isn’t ESU for Windows Embedded Standard 7 available via CSP or volume licensing?
+### Why isn’t ESU for Windows Embedded Standard 7 available via CSP or volume licensing

 Windows Embedded Standard 7 is an embedded-only OS and is exclusively available from OEMs.

-### How much does ESU for Windows Embedded Standard 7 cost?
+### How much does ESU for Windows Embedded Standard 7 cost

 Contact your OEM for ESU pricing.

-### Will my customer’s devices running Windows Embedded Standard 7 be unprotected after October 13, 2020?
+### Will my customer’s devices running Windows Embedded Standard 7 be unprotected after October 13, 2020

 When security updates are available, Microsoft releases these monthly – on the second Tuesday of each month.
 If there are no critical or important updates released between October 14, 2020 and November 9, 2020, those devices will have the most current security updates from Microsoft.
 However, when the November 10, 2020 security updates are released, devices running WES will be unprotected and a security risk.

-### How are “critical” and “important” updates defined?
+### How are “critical” and “important” updates defined

 Visit by the Microsoft Security Response Center (MSRC) for more information on security update ratings: https://aka.ms/msrc_ratings.